zz-plant/neckass/SPECIFICATIONS.md

   - Links open in a new tab (`target="_blank"`).
   - When headline text changes, share URLs update to include the encoded headline and current page URL in their respective query parameters: `text` + `url` + hashtag for Twitter, `u` + `quote` for Facebook, `url` + `title` for Reddit.
 - **Layout**
-  - Social links stack in a grid with 10px gaps and 12px padding per item; hover state lifts by 1px and changes background to `#fff9f2`.
+  - Social share lives as its own glass card within the command rail; links stack in a grid with 10px gaps and 12px padding per item, and hover state lifts by 1px while changing background to `#fff9f2`.
 - **Accessibility**
   - Each link includes an `aria-label` describing the destination, e.g., "Share on Twitter".

+## Mock front page export
+- **Content**
+  - Section header label: "Mock front page" with helper text about downloading or copying.
+  - Buttons `#download-mock` and `#copy-mock` remain present with the same labels.
+- **Behavior**
+  - Export actions remain wired to the existing download/copy logic in `script.js`.
+- **Layout**
+  - Export controls appear as a dedicated glass card in the command rail with padded buttons and status text below.

 ## Persistence & state
 - **LocalStorage keys**